ObsidianCoreCoin/Obsidiancoin/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the Obsidian Core reference implementation of Obsidian.
+See doc/build-*.md for instructions on building the various elements of the Obsidian Network reference implementation of Obsidian.